-What remains of this steeping in Christianity is a deep affinity for Palm Sunday.
+What remains of this steeping is a deep affinity for Palm Sunday.
 I’m uncertain why.
 Perhaps it was the takeaway.
-What child could resist having a palm placed in her hand for keeping, especially in a climate where none can be found.
+What child could resist having a palm placed in her hand, especially in a climate where none can be found.

 Which may explain my delight at finding myself in a predominantly Catholic country last Sunday where palms abound.
 By mistake, I wandered into an evangelical gathering which eschewed palms so as not to be associated with the “Catolica’s.”

 At the corner of Siemptember 11th and Pedro de Valdivia, however, I was lured a few steps further by the ringing of church bells.

 Without a thought, I stepped into small stone chapel, and eagerly set down 750 pesos for one of the last of the beautiful bouquets of palm, accented by rosemary.

 I entered just before the parishioners lifted their palms overhead in a singing processional out the side door.

 As I exited the subway at the edge of town, I turned west to the Andes and climbed a hill toward the artisanal market.

 There, I stumbled upon another Palm Sunday celebration, in the open air, coming to a close with a chorus of “Hosanna, Hosanna” and “Amen, amen, amen, amen, amen.”

 I joined in, and remembered what it is I loved about the feeling of this day… how Jesus arrived on a donkey, and how palms were placed on the ground to soften his way.